tasharen/ngui/Assets/NGUI/ReadMe - 3.0.0.txt

 - NEW: Added TweenWidth and TweenHeight to tween widgets width and height properties.
 - NEW: You can now specify the label overflow method: shrink content, clamp content, resize height, or resize freely.
 - NEW: When labels are in "resize label" overflow mode, the drag handles will be greyed out.
-- NEW: Added a simple EventDelegate class and improved generic components to use it.
+- NEW: Added a simple EventDelegate class and improved all generic components to use it.
+- NEW: Added a Widget Container class that can be used to easily select and move groups of widgets (think: buttons, windows).
+- NEW: Added the RealTime helper class that removed IgnoreTimeScale.
+Usage: RealTime.time, RealTime.deltaTime.
+- FIX: Labels will now again align vertically properly.

+2.7.0:
+- NEW: Added a way to resolve all Depth/Z issues.
+Check your UIPanels and enable Depth Sorting.
 - FIX: DownloadTexture no longer leaves a shadow of the previous texture behind.
 - FIX: UIDragObject will no longer behave oddly with multiple touches.
-- FIX: Labels will now again align vertically properly.
+- FIX: Popup menu will now correctly trigger OnChange functions on the same selection.
-- FIX: UITexture will now default to Unlit/Transparent Colored like all widgets.
+- FIX: UITexture will now default to the Unlit/Transparent Colored shader.
+- FIX: Atlas Maker will no longer default sprite list to be hidden.

 2.6.5:
 - FIX: Labels now have "Max Height", and "Max Lines" again works as expected.